 The cPanel is very helpful but you can make your life even easier by also using a good CMS (Content Management System) in conjunction with your hosting provider.
 There are a few solid options you can go for but unless you’re running an online store, I recommend sticking with good old WordPress.
 If you are looking to create an eCommerce platform, Magento would probably be your best bet.

-Besides this, Bluehost takes things one step ahead of Namecheap by offering dedicated support for beginners, a support that will help you installing your theme, installing plugins and launching your website for free.
-Feel free to read more about this here (Not to mention their 1-click WordPress install that allows you to have a website live in 5 minutes after buying the host).
+Besides this, Bluehost takes things one step further than Namecheap by offering dedicated support for beginners; support that will help you install your theme, install plugins and launch your website for free.
+Feel free to read more about this here.
+Not to mention their 1-click WordPress install that allows you to have a website live in 5 minutes after buying a hosting plan.

-You can use these content management systems, along with many others, with either Bluehost or Namecheap.
-However, WordPress itself recommends Bluehost as its number 1 choice so that’s definitely something to consider.
+You can use any of the aforementioned content management systems, along with many others, with either Bluehost or Namecheap.
+However, WordPress itself recommends Bluehost as its number 1 choice for web hosting so that’s definitely something to consider.

 Buying a web hosting plan tends to be a long-term investment so it helps to carefully consider the price before signing up with a provider.
 If you’re worried about the price, I recommend going for a shared hosting plan as this is by far the cheapest option available.
 And, as it happens, Bluehost and Namecheap have some of the best offers on shared hosting right now so you’re getting a good deal regardless of which option you choose.
-(If you sign up via their promotional page, you'll get 65% off as mentioned above, this offer is available right now on February 2020, we'll update the article as soon as this changes or if they offer a better promotion).
+(If you sign up via their promotional page, you'll get 65% off as mentioned above, this offer is available right now in October 2020.
+We'll update the article as soon as this changes or if they offer a better promotion).

 |Stellar||Stellar Plus||Stellar Business|

 |Backups||2 / Week||AutoBackup Tool||AutoBackup Tool|